zubko/make-cv-pdf/README.md

 ## Generating CV PDF using React (react-pdf)

-Instead of drawing the CV in Sketch or Canva or making it with some word processor like Google Docs or MS Word, why not to use your React skills and generate the CV from code!
+Instead of drawing the CV in Sketch or Canva or making it with some word processor like Google Docs or MS Word, why not to use our React skills and generate the CV from code!

 ### Some pros: